dimko1/ios_patterns/README.md

 ios_patterns
 ============

-just a realization of ios patterns
+Simple realization of different patterns on Objective-C.
+Also, this is examples for series about iOS patterns on my technical blog: maleevdimka.wordpress.com.